mgreiler/se-unlocked/Transcripts/EP_48_Holly_Cummins.md

 Anyway, you know, I go to a web page and I see this, or it prints this.
 It's always, you know, we're always looking for some evidence.
 We just try and encode that, looking for the evidence in, code, which is efficient.
 Usually.
-[00:15:09]
+[00:15:33]
 **Michaela:**  Yeah.
 So test driven development often is I see it a little bit synonym to also unit tests instead of integration tests.
 But now you also mentioned something like a UI test, for example.
 So do you have, like, do you make some distinction here and do you think one is better than the other?
 Do you see that there's a shift nowadays in industry?
 I see a shift and a little bit that, what is your perspective on that?
-[00:15:33]
+[00:15:57]
 **Holly:** Yeah.
 I mean, I like to do test driven development at, at all levels.
 So I like to do test driven development for my integration tests.
 I like to do test driven development for my unit tests.
 I think sometimes you do get a little bit tangled where you can't have, you know, you sort of, you, you do your, you write your unit test and then it passes.
 And then in doing that, you've done enough that actually your integration tests is already passing.
-So then you're.
-Catching up with your integration test a bit, but sometimes we do it the other way and we say, okay, I'm going to start with my integration tests.
+So then you're kind of catching up with your integration test a bit, but sometimes we do it the other way and we say, okay, I'm going to start with my integration tests.
 I'm going to get those integration test passing.
 And then I'm going to fill in a bit with the unit tests.
-But I think like, I don't think it's something that is just for one level.
+But I think, like I don't think it's something that is just for one level.
 I think if it's an outcome that you care about and that you don't want to regress, then there should be an automated test on it.
-I mean, I, I. I'm a huge fan of contract tests as sort of an intermediate layer between the integration tests and the unit tests.
+I mean, I, I'm a huge fan of contract tests as sort of an intermediate layer between the integration tests and the unit tests.
 Cause I think sometimes with unit tests, well, integration tests are really expensive to run in any kind of complex